 On the other hand, when we try to talk about character customization for Genshin Impact players, they are made to choose between one sibling or the other, either Aether or Lumine.
 A few select skins for the Genshin Impact characters are also offered, making it a long-awaited release whenever any character skin does come out.
-If you’ve wanted to farm Dark Crystals in-game, then our Tower of Fantasy Dark Crystal guide will be a worthwhile read for you!

 The next thing that we would like to discuss is the way that character rarities work in-game for both gacha games.
 Character and weapon rarities can switch from one game to the other.
 Therefore many players will be already familiar with the terms like SS units, SSRs, four stars, five stars, etc.

 The rarities in Genshin rate from four-star and five-star characters, whereas their weapons can range from one star to five stars, though most players will agree that four stars and five stars are the best weapons to go for.
 In the long run!
 Instead of the SR and SSR units, the characters will be described as four stars or five stars.

 As for Tower of Fantasy’s rarities, considering players don’t get to play as characters, the main pull will always be for weapons ranging from R, SR, and SSR weapons rarities.
 The SSRs are the best in the game, though many SR weapons can also work well!

 Know that an SR is equal to a four-star, an SSR will be equal to a five-star, and an R-rarity unit will be equal to a 3 star.